cog-isa/htm-rl/htm_rl/htm_rl/README.md

 What is saved during forward prediction phase:

-- at each time step $t$
-- there's a set of segments that are active
+- At each time step $t$ there's a set of segments that are active
-- all active segments are saved into `active_segments_timeline[t]`
+- These active segments are saved into `active_segments_timeline[t]`
   - as dictionary: `depolarized_cell` $\rightarrow$ `cell_active_segments_list`
   - `cell_active_segments_list` - list of cell's active segments
-  - every active segment represented as a set of active presynaptice cells
+  - each active segment represented as a set of active presynaptic cells

 ### Planning.
 Backtracking

 Backtracking step

-- Given a set of depolarized cells `{dep_cells}` [at time $t$]
+- Given a set of depolarized cells `dep_cells` [at time $t$]
--
+- Call active segment as _potential_ if it induces enough depolarization among `dep_cells`
+  - _ehough_ means $\geq$ activation threshold
+  - i.e. a number of depolarized cells will be enough for subsequent depolarizations
+- Take presynaptic active cells of a potential segment as depolarized cells [at time $t-1$]

+Backtracking algorithm

-- Backtrack from depolarized cells in reward = 1 columns
+- Start from depolarized cells in reward = 1 columns [at time T]
+- Recursively take backtracking steps for any potential segment until time 0 is reached

+Details

+- Given a set of depolarized cells `dep_cells` [at time $t$]
+  - Each depolarized cell have at least one active segment
+  - Each active segment is associated with a set of active presynaptic cells
+    - This set defines some SAR SDR
+    - i.e. each segment is conditioned on some correct SAR
-- Backtrack for any active segment, that induces enough depolarization
+- I want to find all potential sets of active presynaptic cells that induce enough depolarization of `dep_cells`
+  - perfect case
+    - `dep_cells` conditioned on the same SAR
+    - i.e. this SAR induces full `dep_cells` depolarization
+  - perfect multiple case
+    - `dep_cells` conditioned on more than one SAR
+    - i.e. each of these SAR induces full `dep_cells` depolarization
+- real world relaxations
+  - some SARs don't induce enough depolarization
+    - i.e. $\lt$ threshold
+  - segments don't exactly match each other
+    - cells are conditioned on very similar SARs but not exactly the same

+What is saved during this phase

+- active [presynaptic] cells at time $t$ are saved as `backtracking_SAR_conditions[t]`
+- they define condition on SAR at time $t-1$ to get desired depolarization at time $t$

 ### Planning.
 Re-check

+- Given active presynaptic cells at time $t$ needed to induce desired depolarization
+- Start forward prediction again from initial sar superposition
+- But now
+  - Check that SAR `backtracking_SAR_conditions[t]` is consistent with the current active SAR
+  - Extract action $a_t$ from `backtracking_SAR_conditions[t]`
+  - Action $a_t$ defines a path to make at time $t$
+  - Replace action superposition in proximal input with $a_t$
+- Check that given `backtracking_SAR_conditions` lead to reward